dlevine01/fernfolio-11ty-template/projects/tree-canopy-inequity-project.md

 summary: Use high-resolution data to measure tree canopy change across New York City and use analysis tools to evaluate equity.
 tags:
   - spatial analysis
-  - Python
-  - big data
+  - data engineering
+  - green infrastructure
 ---

-### measure inequity in tree canopy change
+### Challenge
 Extreme heat is one of the most dangerous weather events and an increasing threat under climate change.
-Tree cover provides shade and absorbs heat, blunting some of the effects of the 'urban heat island.'
-New York City's MillionTrees campaign added trees citywide, but did tree cover reach the neighborhoods with hte greatest vulnerability to extreme heat?
+Tree cover provides shade and absorbs heat, blunting some of the effects of the ‘urban heat island.’
+New York City’s MillionTrees campaign added trees citywide.

+Did new tree cover reach the neighborhoods with the greatest vulnerability to extreme heat?

-Using high resolution LiDAR data capturing tree canopy cover, this project assessed whether the changes in tree cover were equitable.
+Using high resolution LiDAR-sourced tree cover data, this project assessed whether the changes in tree cover were equitable.

 ![NYC LiDAR](/static/img/LiDAR.jpg)